 Run OpenClaw Securely in Docker Sandboxes

 Docker Sandboxes is a new ecosystem feature that lets AI agents and other workloads run inside isolated micro VMs.
-It delivers robust isolation, a developer-friendly experience, and security boundaries with a configurable network proxy that can restrict agent connections to specific internet hosts.
-The network proxy automatically injects API credentials (such as ANTHROPIC_API_KEY or OPENAI_API_KEY) so agents cannot access or leak them.
+Each sandbox sits behind a configurable network proxy that can restrict agent connections to specific internet hosts, and the proxy automatically injects API credentials (ANTHROPIC_API_KEY, OPENAI_API_KEY, whatever else you have in the host environment) so agents can use them without ever being able to read or leak them.

-Docker Sandboxes also lets you install the tools an agent needs –JDK for Java projects, custom CLIs, and so on.
-This post shows how to run OpenClaw, an open-source AI coding agent, on local models via Docker Model Runner –no API keys, no cloud costs, fully private.
-And you can do it in 2-ish commands.
+Inside the sandbox you can install whatever tools an agent needs – a JDK for Java projects, specific CLIs, language runtimes.
+This post shows how to run OpenClaw, an open-source AI coding agent, on local models via Docker Model Runner: no API keys required, no cloud costs, and the whole thing comes up in two commands.

 Quick Start